CornflakeWoof/Diablo-Style-Loot-for-Elden-Ring/README.md

 * Most of the generation logic is found in Weapon_Generator.gd.
 * LootBank.gd defines where the generated loot is stored so it can be easily referenced
 * Weapon/ArmorBank.gd covers loading EquipParamWeapon and EquipParamProtector values from the text files provided in the "PLACE_INTO_USER_DATA_FOLDER" folder.

+## Credits

+* Massive thanks to Kehom's Forge for their fantastic Godot 3 addons pack, particularly the Database addon - http://kehomsforge.com/tutorials/multi/GodotAddonPack/part07 - which made a lot of things about this project much easier to manage.